Yord/shargs/README.md

 As a second parameter, it takes an object with two possible keys:
 A `checks` key with `argv`, `opts`, and `args` arrays, and a `parsers` key.
-Checks are parser stages that record errors if rules are violated.
+Checks are parser stages that report errors if rules are violated, but do never change the parser tree.
 `parsers` allows you to specify a different parser for each command.
 See the [Command-specific Parsers](#command-specific-parsers) section to learn more.